 Workers at Pacific Seacraft laminate these hulls by hand, using vinylester resin and layers of biaxial fiberglass laid at 45- and 90-degree axes for enhanced multidirectional strength.
 The decks are cored with balsa wood except for those areas where fasteners pierce through or fixtures are mounted; those spots are cored with either marine plywood, high-density foam, or solid fiberglass.
 The two-tone deck is accomplished by masking off the nonskid areas in the mold prior to gelcoat application.
 This yields a very durable surface.

 Pacific Seacraft uses 1-inch stainless bolts to attach the lead keel to the bilge.
 The keel is also set in epoxy and is mated to a very heavily laminated fiberglass keel stub that is integral to the hull.
-For the hull stem, the company said it uses roughly three times the fiberglass content that other firms use.
+According to Pacific Seacraft, the hull stem is reinforced with three times the amount of fiberglass that some other big builders use.

-For the hull-deck joint on the 31, Brodies workers utilize a 2-inch, inward-turning flange on the hull mated to a flange on the deck, and the joint is adhered with 3M 5200 and through-bolted on 6-inch centers with quarter-inch, stainless-steel machine screws.
-(This method is used on all of the companys models.)
+The hull-to-deck joint on the PS 31 is a 2-inch inward-turning flange on the hull mated to a flange on the deck.
+The joint is bonded and sealed with 3M 5200 and through-bolted on 6-inch centers with 1/4″, stainless-steel machine screws.
+(This method is used on all of the company’s models.)

 Down below, there are only partial bulkheads, except for the lone partition between the V-berth and the anchor-chain locker forward.
 These are fabricated from marine plywood sheathed in a teak veneer.
 A 3-inch, stainless-steel, tubular compression post supports the deck-stepped mast.